gershnik/wsdd-native/README.md

 Currently the implementation ignores the second concern.
 The things **wsdd-native** discloses are the existence of the local host, its name, presence of Samba on it and domain/workgroup membership.
 All of these are generally disclosed by Samba itself via SMB broadcasts so, assuming the firewall is configured as described above, there is no net gain for an attacker.
 WS-Discovery protocol contains provisions for encrypting its HTTP traffic and potentially authenticating clients accessing your host via their client certificates.
 This limits exposure somewhat but at a significant configuration and maintenance cost.
 If there is interest in any of it it is possible to easily add this functionality in a future version.

 The first concern is by far the most significant one.
 All software contains bugs and despite developer's best efforts there is always a risk that a bad actor can discover some kind of input that allows him to hijack the server process.
 To address this possibility **wsdd-native** takes the following measures (apart from general secure coding practices):
 * The process performing network communications never runs as root.
-If launched as root it will create an unprivileged account (`_wsddn:_wsddn` on macOS and `wsddn:wsddn` on other platforms) and run network process under it.
+If launched as root it will create an unprivileged account (`_wsddn:_wsddn` or `wsddn:wsddn` based on platform conventions) and run network process under it.
-* Similarly when started as root the daemon will lock the network process in a [chroot jail][chroot_jail] (`/var/empty` on macOS and `/var/run/wsddn` on other platforms).
+* Similarly when started as root the daemon will lock the network process in a [chroot jail][chroot_jail] (usually `/var/empty` or `/var/run/wsddn` or another platform appropriate location).

 These measures are automatic and cannot be bypassed.
 Taken together they should limit the fallout of any vulnerability though, of course, nothing ever can be claimed to be 100% secure.